Procedure Guide ·Bladder Stone Surgery ·2026

 What Is It

-A cystotomy is a surgical procedure to open the bladder and remove urinary stones (uroliths).
-Bladder stones form when minerals in urine crystallize and aggregate.
+A cystotomy opens the bladder to remove urinary stones (uroliths).
 The two most common types are struvite (often caused by infection) and calcium oxalate (metabolic).
-Not all stones can be dissolved — calcium oxalate stones always require surgical removal.
+Not all stones dissolve - calcium oxalate stones always require surgical removal.
 Male dogs face higher blockage risk

 The Process

-Under general anesthesia, the vet makes an abdominal incision to access the bladder.
-The bladder is opened, stones are removed, and the bladder is flushed to ensure all fragments are cleared.
-The bladder and abdomen are sutured closed.
-Removed stones are sent for analysis to determine type and guide prevention.
+Under general anesthesia, the vet opens the bladder, removes stones, flushes to clear all fragments, then sutures closed.
+Stones are sent for analysis to determine type and guide prevention.
 A post-operative X-ray confirms no stones remain.
 Stone analysis guides prevention strategy

 Cost Breakdown - $1,500-$4,000